-ve been in academic publishing for over seven ten years.
-Until recently, I was an editor acquiring Religion and Philosophy monographs and edited collections at a major, international academic press.
+I was in academic publishing for over ten years.
+I was an editor acquiring Religion and Philosophy monographs and edited collections at a major, international academic press.
 Because I kept answering the same questions over and over again and saw so many young scholars make grand faux pas as they entered the academic publishing world, I wrote these ten tips a few years ago and posted them on my academia.edu page.
 I did this partially to help young scholars, partially so there would be less people making such dumb mistakes… okay, mostly because of dumb mistakes… and everyone kept asking me for advice.
 Of course, I’m not an expert, I’m just sharing some tips that I think are worth knowing and aren’t commonly shared.
 So, since I know this is primarily read by young theologians, I’m sharing it here, with a few tweaks.
 If you have your own tweaks or recommendations or want to share experiences, feel free to use the comments section below.

 Nota Bene: This is a guide for monographs, not journals or edited collections.
 Also, these tips will not guarantee you a contract or a flourishing publishing career.
 This is humanities, after all.
 Oh.
 One last thing, before you ask any questions… READ THE SYLLABUS!

 1) DON’T PANIC.
 I’m going to give you a lot of information.
 Yes, it’s unsettling and overwhelming.
 You’re no longer a student.
 The game is completely different.
 You have to think as an author, a reader, a scholar, an editor, and book buyer.
 You’re not writing for a small committee of knowledgeable peers anymore.
 This is the big leagues.
 You can do this.
 This is what you’ve been working towards for a very long time.
 Welcome.